Stogran pulls out of NDP leadership race, blaming party insiders

 He also said the party has put “major obstacles” in place for candidates trying to grow the party’s base from the grassroots.

-Stogran is a former military officer who served in Afghanistan and said serving for the greater good was his “calling in life.”
+Stogran is a retired Canadian Armed Forces colonel who served for over 30 years, including in Afghanistan, and said serving for the greater good was his “calling in life.”

+He acquired a reputation for being outspoken as the former federal veterans ombudsman under the former Conservative government.

+He announced his bid to run in the NDP’s leadership race in April.

-But he said, “As I enter my golden years, I came to the conclusion that my love for family far outweighs my love for politics, especially selfish, incompetent politics.”
+But in his video, Stogran said, “As I enter my golden years, I came to the conclusion that my love for family far outweighs my love for politics, especially selfish, incompetent politics.”

-Storgan said the NDP will never form a government until the party itself is reformed and he doesn’t see any possibility of reform.
+Stogran said the NDP will never form a government until the party itself is reformed and he doesn’t see any possibility of reform.

 He said he resigns with “huge sadness” from the race, and thanked his supporters and campaign team that stood behind him in his effort “to defeat politics incorporated.”